The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Analysis

 While versions of Figs.~\ref{fig:tracing_insitu_accretion_2}a and \ref{fig:tracing_insitu_accretion_3} have already been analysed for a lower resolution version of this simulation by \citet{Buder2024}, the pattern of birth positions in Fig.~\ref{fig:tracing_insitu_accretion_2}b is intriguing, as we can see several overdensities that follow each other like a string of pearls.
 For each of these pearls, representative of star formation within $100\,\mathrm{Myr}$ post-processing steps (see Sec.~\ref{sec:data_birth_positions}), we identify a spatial region within a reasonable age interval (see Tab.~\ref{tab:birth_position_tabular}) that traces the median birth position and then fit and interpolate a smooth function\footnote{We use \textsc{scipy.interpolate}'s \textsc{splprep} and \textsc{splev} functions \citep{Scipy} to fit and then evaluate a 2-degree B-spline function with smoothing value 100.} to the discrete positions.

-We visualise this in Fig.~\ref{fig:tracing_xyz_birth_3} as a golden thread that reliably\footnote{Due to the unstable orientation of the main galaxy for snapshots more than $12\,\mathrm{Gyr}$ ago, this reference frame is only reliable to trace the major merger galaxy (visible as several of the grey overdensities in Fig.~\ref{fig:tracing_xyz_birth_3}) after the main galaxy's orientation stabilised.} traces the path of merged galaxy based on the star formation from $12\,\mathrm{Gyr}$ ago until its last star formation period during the merger with the analogue around $8.6\,\mathrm{Gyr}$ ago.
+We visualise this in Fig.~\ref{fig:tracing_xyz_birth_3} as a trajectory that reliably\footnote{Due to the unstable orientation of the main galaxy for snapshots more than $12\,\mathrm{Gyr}$ ago, this reference frame is only reliable to trace the major merger galaxy (visible as several of the grey overdensities in Fig.~\ref{fig:tracing_xyz_birth_3}) after the main galaxy's orientation stabilised.} traces the sequence of median birth positions of the merged galaxy based on the star formation from $12\,\mathrm{Gyr}$ ago until its last star formation period during the merger with the analogue around $8.6\,\mathrm{Gyr}$ ago in the progenitor-centred reference frame rather than reconstructing its orbital trajectory through the Milky Way halo.
 While not the focus of our work, we note that the galaxy that later merged with the Milky Way encountered a merger of its own with another galaxy $10.8\,\mathrm{Gyr}$ ago around $(X_\mathrm{birth},Y_\mathrm{birth},Z_\mathrm{birth}) = (-120,25,-55)\,\mathrm{kpc}$ that changed its course.
-In almost all cases, we see the now accreted galaxy as disk galaxy, most clearly in the almost face-on few of the galaxy across the time steps of Fig.~\ref{fig:tracing_xyz_birth_3}c.
+In almost all cases, we see the now accreted galaxy as a disc galaxy, most clearly in the nearly face-on projections across the time steps shown in Fig.~\ref{fig:tracing_xyz_birth_3}c.

 We will investigate how birth positions may be related to present-day properties in Sec.~\ref{sec:analysis_chemodynamic_memory}.
-But first, we provide an overview of orbit properties in the simulated galaxy.
+But first, we provide an overview of orbital properties in the simulated galaxy.